AnkurDeria/MorphConvHyperNet/README.md

   year={2021},
   publisher={IEEE}
 }
 ```
 ### Acknowledgement

-Part of this code is from a implementation of 2D Morphological Network CNN by [ranjanZ](https://github.com/ranjanZ/2D-Morphological-Network).
+Part of this code is from an implementation of 2D Morphological Network CNN by [ranjanZ](https://github.com/ranjanZ/2D-Morphological-Network).